EranMani/mitigation_service/README.md

 ### Option A: Run with Docker (Recommended)
 This ensures the environment matches exactly what was developed.
-If you prefer running commands manually:
+If you prefer running raw Docker commands:

 ```bash
 docker compose up --build